Risks, Security, Audits

 4) Third‑Party & Integration Risk

-When capital is deployed to external venues (lending, staking, LSTs), those venues have their own contract, validator, or operational risks.
+When capital is deployed to external venues (lending, staking, LSTs), those venues have their own contracts, validators, and operational risks.

 5) User Operational Risk